• Privacy Policy

 Ähnliche Beiträge

-A yellow spirit level rests on top of an upright orange PVC pipe in a muddy trench, with a green string line stretched nearby for alignment and a post anchor ready for secure installation. www.commaik.de
+A yellow spirit level rests on an upright orange drainage pipe anchored with a post anchor and partially embedded in a muddy trench, with water and soil around the base and a string for alignment. www.commaik.de

 Build your own carport – embedding post anchors in concrete